k2view-academy/K2View-Academy/articles/TDM/tdm_overview/03_business_entity_overview.md

-You can request to copy a list of selected Customer IDs, whereby the TDM task also copies the related ordering, network elements and device data of the selected customers.
+You can request to load a list of selected Customer IDs, whereby the TDM task also copies the related ordering, network elements and device data of the selected customers.
-Alternatively, you can request to copy a list of selected Order IDs whereby the TDM task also copies the related network elements and device data of the selected orders.
+Alternatively, you can request to load a list of selected Order IDs whereby the TDM task also loads the related network elements and device data of the selected orders.

 ### Building an LU Hierarchy in a BE